 1. Grab an Empty Brood Box or Nuc

 First things first.
 That’s going to be the hive for the new colony.

-A nuc like this one is a small hive with space for about 5 frames and works well for splits.
+Get a nuc that works like a small hive with space for a few frames and works well for splits.

 2. Find the Queen